 Welcome to Western New York

-Much activity in this region revolves around Buffalo, New York State's (very distant) second-largest city, with about 250,000 people.
 The area first developed thanks to the hydroelectric power of Niagara Falls and the Erie Canal, which linked the Great Lakes to the Atlantic Ocean.
-The falls are now better known as a tourist destination, with 12 million visitors annually
+The falls are now better known as a tourist destination, with millions of visitors flocking here annually.

 Rochester, about an hour northeast, shares a similar economic trajectory but has long been buoyed by its rich history of activism.
 The city was home to the famed suffragette Susan B Anthony and civil rights pioneer Frederick Douglass, among other 19th and 20th century iconoclasts.